-UNCG’s Lloyd International Honors College currently awards the prestigious Katharine Smith Reynolds Scholarship, the distinguished Class of ‘55 Scholarship, the Barbara C. Carter and Hal B. Phillips, Jr. Scholarship, the Esther Koonce Lamy and Mary Rebecca Lamy Merit Scholarship, and the new Sloan Endowed Scholarship and Brad and Kim Hayes Annual Merit Scholarship in the Honors College.
+UNCG’s Lloyd International Honors College currently awards the Katharine Smith Reynolds Scholarship, the Class of ‘55 Scholarship, the Barbara C. Carter and Hal B. Phillips, Jr. Scholarship, the Esther Koonce Lamy and Mary Rebecca Lamy Merit Scholarship, the Marion White Fisher, M.D.
+Centennial Scholarship, the Board of Visitors Chancellor’s Scholarship, the Harry B. and Edith V. Sloan Memorial Scholarship in Science, Mathematics, and Health, the Class of 1942 Centennial Scholarship, the Susan Morris Safran Merit Scholarship in Nursing, and the new Sloan Endowed Scholarship and Brad and Kim Hayes Annual Merit Scholarship in the Honors College.
 All scholarships work together to foster a community of scholars who strive to succeed in and out of the classroom.

 Honors Scholars Program scholars are selected on the basis of superior academic achievement and potential evidence of moral force of character, qualities of leadership and interest in others, and motivation toward useful purposes in life.